encore488/encore488/README.md

 - 👋 Hi, I’m Christopher Williams.
-I am a CS student at Southern New Hampshire University.
-Graduating in summer or fall of 2024.
+Recent CS grad from Southern New Hampshire University.
+Graduated with highest honors in August 2024.
 - 👀 I’m interested in Data Science, Robotics, and anything to do with sustainability.
-- Looking for an internship in analytics!
+- Looking for a junior position in analytics!
-- 🌱 I’m currently trying to advance my statistics knowledge outside of school.
+- 🌱 I’m currently a statistics tutor.
 - 💞️ I’m looking for study buddies who like to collaborate on side-projects.
 Newbies welcome!
-Must live within an hour of Raleigh, NC.
+It's best if you live within an hour of Raleigh, NC.
 - 📫 How to reach me:  Christopher.williams.data@Gmail.com or text me @ 919-278-7307

 <!---